pyrotek45/avon/tutorial/TUTORIAL.md

 ## Troubleshooting

+Don't panic.
+Everyone hits these at some point.

 ### Common Errors

 **"expected '\"' after opening braces"**
 This means a template isn't properly quoted.
 Templates require the syntax `{...}` with literal content or quotes if you need special formatting.

 **"unexpected EOF"**
 You have an unclosed expression, list, or template.
 Check your brackets and braces.
+Count them.
+Count them again.

 **"undefined identifier"**
 You referenced a variable that doesn't exist.
 Check spelling and make sure it's in scope (within a `let` binding or function parameter).